svn2github/jmodelica/branches/dev-5611/Docker/README.txt

 docker build -f ./Dockerfile_full_image . --build-arg DOCKER_LINUX_DIST=jmodelica/centos_base --build-arg DOCKER_DIST_TAG=7.3 .

-Available environment variables:

-DOCKER_LINUX_DIST=<linux-distribution>
-DOCKER_DIST_TAG=<distribution-release>
+After build a docker image you can list all your local images by typing "docker images".
+By using the "IMAGE ID" visible when typing "docker images", you can attach to them by

+docker attach <IMAGE ID>

+You can also run a simple command by

+docker run -it <IMAGE ID> echo "hello"

+Or also directly refer to the base image from its repository:

-After building, you can for example list all the installed packages (for the ubuntu image) with the following command: docker run -it jmodelica/ubuntu_base:18.04 apt list --installed
+docker run -it jmodelica/ubuntu_base:18.04 apt list --installed

-to instantiate a container of the resulting image, try

-> docker image ls
-> docker run -v C:/path/to/shared/folder/:/shared -it  --name jm-<os>-<tag> <image-id>